Dallin H. Oaks: Quorum of the Twelve Apostles

-In 1989 Oaks traveled to India to dedicate that country for the preaching of the gospel.
+In 1989, Oaks traveled to India to dedicate that country for the preaching of the gospel.

 From 2002 to 2004, Oaks presided over the church's Philippines Area.
 Responsibility for presiding over such areas is generally delegated to members of the Quorums of the Seventy.
 The assignment of Oaks, along with Jeffrey R. Holland, who served in Chile at the same time, was aimed at addressing challenges in developing areas of the church, including rapid growth in membership, focus on retention of new converts, and training local leadership.
-During his first year as president, Oaks and his counselors, Angel Abrea and Richard J. Maynes, focused on three main goals: teaching doctrine and building faith, shifting efforts more towards retention, and establishing programs of activity for youth.
-In his second year there, Abrea was replaced by Rex E. Garrett and increasing both temple attendance and the number of Filipinos serving missions were added to their focus.
+During his first year as president, Oaks and his counselors, Angel Abrea and Richard J. Maynes, focused on three main goals: teaching doctrine and building faith, shifting efforts towards retention, and establishing programs of activity for youth.

 On February 26, 2010, Oaks addressed students at the annual Mormonism 101 Series convened at Harvard Law School.

 In April 2015, included as part of an assignment to tour Argentina, Oaks gave a speech on religious freedom to the Argentine Council for International Relations.

-Among other assignments, Oaks has served as the senior member of the Quorum of the Twelve Apostles on the Church Board of Education and Boards of Trustees (CES Board), including as chairman of its Executive Committee.
+Among other assignments, Oaks has served as the senior member of the Quorum of the Twelve Apostles on the Church Board of Education and Boards of Trustees (CES Board), including as chairman of its executive committee.